N0rthw1nd/docs/README.md

 The development is done on the dev branch, since master is hosting the production build, served by GitHub pages (automatically deployed by an npm script, see package.json).

+Image assets are hosted using Git LFS.
+Before cloning this repository, be sure you have it [installed](https://git-lfs.github.com/).

 ```bash
 git clone https://github.com/CoderBotOrg/docs.git
 npm install